keithmifsud/jekyll-target-blank/README.md

 ### Configuration

+No custom configuration is needed for using this plugin, however, you can override some default behaviours and also make use of some extra features as explained in this section.

 #### Override the default behaviour

-You can override the default behaviour and only force external links to open in new browser if they have a css class name with the same value as the one listed in the Jekyll `_config.yml` file.
+You can override the default behaviour and only force external links to open in new browser if they have a CSS class name included with the same value as the one listed in the Jekyll `_config.yml` file.

-To override the automation, add the following entry in your site's `config.yml` file, specifying which css class a link should have for it to be forced to open in a new browser:
+To override this automation, add an entry in your site's `config.yml` file, specifying which CSS class name a link must have for it to be forced to open in a new browser:

 ```yaml
 target-blank:
     css_class: ext-link
 ```

-With the above setting, only links containing the `class="ext-link"` will be forced to open in a new browser.
+With the above setting, only links containing the `class="ext-link"` attribute will be forced to open in a new browser.

 #### Automatically add additional CSS Classes

 You can also automatically add additional CSS classes to qualifying external links.
-This is useful if say you want to add CSS styling to external links such as automatically displaying an icon to show the reader that the link will open in a new browser.
+This feature is useful when you want to add CSS styling to external links such as automatically displaying an icon to show the reader that the link will open in a new browser.

 You can add one or more __space__ separated CSS classes in `_config.yml` like so: